Circular North

 LOGO - Circular North logo website

-Resource Recovery and Circular Economy Grants
+Resource Recovery and Circular Economy Grants - OPEN

 The Resource Recovery and Circular Economy Grants support successful applicants in northern Tasmania to decrease the amount of waste sent to landfills through innovative activities, increase the recovery of resources from waste that would otherwise be lost to landfills, or strengthen northern Tasmania’s circular economy.
 Applications are currently closed.